 And a taxonomic review of the genus Eunymphicus mentions captive hybridization between certain genera (Boon et al., 2008).

 The Crimson Rosella (P. elegans) has a circular distribution in Australia with a hybrid zone between the starting and ending populations of this ring.
 However, detailed analyses showed that it cannot be seen as a classical ring species (Joseph et al., 2008).
 Vocal studies of this species complex also provided little evidence for the ring species hypothesis (Ribot et al., 2009), although some vocal traits are concordant with genetic clines in contact zones (Ribot et al., 2012).
 Despite these patterns, subspecies (elegans and flaveolus) did not respond differently to heterospecific calls in playback experiments (Ribot et al., 2013).
-A phylogenetic analysis of the entire group of Australian Rosella Parrots uncovered discordance between mitochondrial and nuclear data which may be the result of asymmetrical mitochondrial hybridization from P. adscitus into P. eximius (Shipham et al., 2015).
+A phylogenetic analysis of the entire group of Australian Rosella Parrots uncovered discordance between mitochondrial and nuclear data which may be the result of asymmetrical mitochondrial hybridization from P. adscitus into P. eximius (Shipham et al., 2015; Shipham et al., 2017).
+A genomic perspective on a hybrid zone between these two species indicated that hybridization is still ongoing (Shipham et al., 2018).

 A phylogenetic analysis of the beak and feather virus indicated that the virus nicely followed the ring-species hypothesis.
 In addition, hybrids and intermediate phenotypes showed lower prevalence and load compared to parental taxa (Eastwood et al., 2014).